mbxss28/LIFE4136_rotation3_Group3/Repeats_Annotation/README.md

 .canidate - contains information on the chromosome, start, end, length, TR length TR coverage.
 With this file telling you which centromere canidates there are with files for each chromosome.

+### Order of workflow

+which order scripts are run does not matter since they are not dependant on one another to run.

 ### Links to tools